SiddhiKakkar/Loan_Prediction_System/README.md

 TOOLS AND SOFTWARE USED

-Google Colaboratory
+Google Colaboratory,
-Tensorflow
+Tensorflow,
-Scikit-learn(Sklearn)
+Scikit-learn(Sklearn),
-Numpy
+Numpy,
-Pandas
+Pandas,
-Keras
+Keras,
-Seaborn
+Seaborn,
 Matplotlib

 METHODOLOGY USED
-Get Dataset
+Get Dataset,
-Data Preprocessing (Loading the data)
+Data Preprocessing (Loading the data),
-Perform Data Visualization
+Perform Data Visualization,
-Prepare the Data Before Traning The Model
+Prepare the Data Before Traning The Model,
-Build a Multi Layer Neural Network Model
+Build a Multi Layer Neural Network Model,
-Compile And Train Deep Learning Model
+Compile And Train Deep Learning Model,
 Evaluating the Performance of the Trained Model